pippinbarr/lets-play-ancient-greek-punishment-ui-edition/process/to-do.md

 # Danaids

-- Dialog box with a file and a folder
+- ~~Dialog box with a file and a folder~~
-- Set the file to revert when you drag it anywhere
+- ~~Set the file to revert when you drag it anywhere~~
-- Have the folder highlight to at least show you're "succeeding in targeting it"
-- Icon on the desktop
+- ~~Icon on the desktop~~
-- Should these things have an initial instruction in a dialog and thereafter none except for a "Help" button?
+- ~~__NO, THE INSTRUCTION IS ALWAYS SO SIMPLE THAT IT CAN REMAIN PRESENT__ Should these things have an initial instruction in a dialog and thereafter none except for a "Help" button?~~
-- Or even no explanation at all so you have to get Help?
-(May be too obtuse?)
+- ~~__NO, THE POINT ISN'T TO CONTROVERT THE BASICS OF USABILITY AND ACCESSIBILITY__ Or even no explanation at all so you have to get Help?
+(May be too obtuse?)~~

+- Have the folder highlight to at least show you're "succeeding in targeting it"?
+- Consider how this one might be a touch underdone right now

 # Tantalus

-- Dialog box with a drop down with both options greyed out
+- ~~Dialog box with a drop down with both options greyed out~~
-- Submit button that won't work if you haven't selected anything (maybe an error message?)
+- ~~Submit button that won't work if you haven't selected anything (maybe an error message?)~~
-- Also consider trying: checkboxes, radio buttons, disabled buttons at the bottom?
+- ~~__THE SELECT MENU IS PRETTY PERFECT__ Also consider trying: checkboxes, radio buttons, disabled buttons at the bottom?
 All possible.
-Maybe make all of them launch at once as a way to just test which feels best?
+Maybe make all of them launch at once as a way to just test which feels best?~~
+- ~~Icon etc. for launching~~

 # Zeno